Paint explained: water-based, solvent or chalk

-- Many of them are low odour, such as our Biora range of luxury interior paints for walls and celings.
+- Many of them are low odour, such as our Teknospro range for walls and celings.
 This creates a more pleasant painting experience and is far more child friendly.

 - They are environmentally friendly due to their low levels of VOCs (volatile organic compounds - the toxins that are released in to the atmosphere).

-- They typically dry faster than other paint types – our Biora range is touch dry after one hour and re-coatable after two hours.
+- They typically dry faster than other paint types – our Teknospro range is touch dry in 30 mins and recoatable after 1 hour.

 - Many paints have self levelling properties so it’s easier to achieve a smooth, professional finish, free from brush marks.